gitlapse/docs/source/v1/index.md

 ## Philosophy
-We understand that it is important for APIs to appeal to developers emotion of laziness, to inspire ideas of putting together  somthing great intuitive well-documented oinionated
-Gitlapse API has predictable, resource-oriented URLs, and uses HTTP response codes to indicate API errors.

-Gitlapse API supports cross-origin resource sharing, allowing you to interact securely with it, from a client-side web application.

 Gitlapse API resonate pragrammatic API Design principles by remaining consistently natural, functionally layred, and more importantly least congitive,to insipre your confidence and freedom to explore and use.
+Gitlapse API design is based on the understanding of the necessity for APIs to appeal to developers` emotion of laziness.

+Inorder to inspire ideas of putting together somthing great, Gitlapse API aims to be intuitive, well-documented, and pragrmatically oinionated.
+Thus as a Developer you can expect predictable, resource-oriented endpoints that uses HTTP response codes.
+Moreover Gitlapse API supports cross-origin resource sharing, allowing you to interact securely with it, from a client-side web application.

 JSON is returned by all API responses, including errors, although our API libraries convert responses to appropriate language-specific objects.
 Gitlapse API endpoints can be reached via Git itself (Gitlapse Git Extension), cURL(Standard Https), or through Gitlapse`s Ruby SDK (gem install gitlapse).

 While posting, git consumers have the option to include a Software License title & url with each lapse.

-Simple enough, Gitlapses two base URLs are there, 1)collection /lapses/ 2)specific lapse /lapse/SHA  . with Eight HTTP verbs
+Simple enough, Gitlapses two base URLs:

+- /lapses/
+returns a collection of lapses
+- lapse /lapse/SHA
+returnes a specific lapse